Ciaanh/XPChronicle/docs/V2_FRAME_HIERARCHY_ANALYSIS.md

-# V2 Frame Hierarchy Analysis - Animation Debugging
+#  Frame Hierarchy Analysis - Animation Debugging

 ## Purpose
-Analyze the frame hierarchies of Legacy Bar V2 and Flat Bar V2 to:
+Analyze the frame hierarchies of Classic Bar  and Flat Bar  to:
 1. Identify why animations broke after hierarchy changes for better display layering
 2. Determine if we can use the same hierarchy in both bars for a common structure
 3. Eliminate the need for text element rewiring in Lua code
-4. Document expected XML structure pattern for V2 bars
+4. Document expected XML structure pattern for  bars

 ---